Jiying Li's lab

 Research Themes

-Sediments receive materials from the water column.
-In sediments, materials undergo biogeochemical transformations that determine the fates of vital elements.
-Some materials/elements recycle back into the water column to support biological activities; some escape the system as gases and enter the atmosphere; some are buried into the deep sediments and leave the biosphere (enter the longer geological cycle).
-These processes regulate functioning of the aquatic ecosystems and impact local and global biogeochemical cycles.
+Sediments sequester and recycle materials from the water column.
+In sediments, materials undergo biogeochemical transformations that determine the fate of vital elements.
+Some of the materials/elements recycle back into the water column to support biological activities; some escape the system as gases into the atmosphere; some are buried into deeper sediments entering the long-term geological cycle.
+These processes regulate functioning of aquatic ecosystems and impact regional and global biogeochemical cycles.
 We are interested in quantifying these processes and understanding their controls and impacts.
-We seek answers to questions such as:
+We seek answers to questions related to:

-1. how do sediments affect the chemistry and ecology of the water,
+1. how do sediments affect the chemistry and ecology of the water column

-2. how do sediment processes contribute to regional and global geochemical cycles in the long term,
+2. how do sediment processes contribute to regional and global biogeochemical cycles across different time scales,

-Life conveys energy and elements and shapes the chemistry of aquatic systems; biological activities, at the same time, are controled by geochemistry, especially the availability of life-supporting elements.
+Life conveys energy and elements, shaping the chemistry of aquatic systems.
+Biological activities and productivity, at the same time, are controlled by geochemistry, especially by the availability of life-supporting elements.
 We are interested in these interactions.
-Our present interests include
+Our present interests include:

-1. phosphorus storage mechanisms in phytoplankton linked to nutrient variability
+1. phosphorus acquisition and storage mechanisms in bacteria and phytoplankton

 See here for specific projects